washington-dnr-fire/wa-fire-dashboard/README.md

 # WA Fire Dashboard

-The first version of our dashboard app was released in July 2019.
-Please see www.wadnrfire.info to take it for a spin!
+The second version of our dashboard app was released in June 2020.
+Please see www.fireinfo.dnr.wa.gov to take it for a spin!

 [Contact us](mailto:kirk.davis@dnr.wa.gov;josh.clark@dnr.wa.gov) with any questions!